adamdjbrett/davidbrett.im/content/blog/2025-04-08-joshua-encounters-god.md

 ---
-Title: "Whose side are you on?"
+title: "Whose side are you on?"
 description: "Joshua is being told to take off his shoes, because he is on holy ground.
 The language is almost identical.
 Joshua knew in this moment that it was not a man standing in front of him, neither was it an angel, it was God.
-It is a theophany.
-A physical manifestation of God in the moment.
-He is very much in the very same place that his friend Moses was 40 years earlier Joshua is in a face-to-face encounter with God."
+It is a theophany."
 categories:
 - devotion
 ---